 The recently revamped Morris Jones in Windsor offers a Californian take on modern Japanese cuisine.
 The result is a menu as lush as its interiors, that spotlights fresh produce with an expected seafood tilt.
 The Japanse-Cali twist extends to the drinks menu, with a Yuzu Pina Colada, Sake Plum Spritz and Nakatomi Old Fashioned among the many unique options.

 Escape the Chapel Street crowds in Prahran’s elegant all-day eatery, The Smith.
 Head in the direction of the restaurant to indulge in their seasonal menu championing fresh local produce.
 Or enjoy a bar snack and a cocktail in the light-filled atrium-style terrace.

 Step into the warm light of Gerald’s and instantly understand why North Carlton locals are drawn to this cosy wine bar.
 With an ever-changing menu showcasing local fare, the kitchen operates on a ‘we cook and you eat’ philosophy.
 And trust us, you’ll want to be eating whatever Gerald is cooking up.
-Same goes for the extensive wine list, with the first few bottles opened for the night available by-the-glass.
-Homely, inexpensive and bursting with personality, Gerald’s has our tick of approval.
+The same goes for the extensive wine list, with the first few bottles opened for the night available by the glass.
+Homely, inexpensive, and bursting with personality, Gerald’s has our tick of approval.

 Leonard’s House of Love is just that; a ’70s inspired bar situated within an actual house – picket fence and all.
 With a house-party vibe, there is no bookings or formal dining area here.
 Order a cold beer and a burger at the bar and get ready to boogie all night long.